FEATURED

 ♪My (nonexistent) artistic career came to a definitive end at Bible camp.
 Each summer, my friends and I would carefully select the skills we wanted to participate in during our fun-filled week.
 The craft option was always the most desirable choice, in our juvenile estimation.

-EMC News
+EMC NEWS

 On November 22, 2025, EMC delegates, staff and guests gathered at the Kleefeld EMC for the fall Conference Council meeting.
 A big thank you to pastor Greg Klassen and his team for hosting the meetings this year.
 There was a lot of fellowshipping around good food and the atmosphere was welcoming.